Diablo-D3/dotfiles/README.md

 [The specs](https://archive.org/details/bitsavers_decterminaT100TechnicalManualJul82_24218672/page/n19/mode/2up?view=theater) lists a 12" CRT, but an "active display size" of 8" x 5" (or 9.43" diagonally); photographs of the VT100 prove this to be correct.
 [According to this guy](https://www.pcjs.org/machines/dec/vt100/rom/), it's a 7x9 font that is rendered with "dot stretching" to produce an 8x9 font that is rendered into 10x10 cells onto a 800x240 screen, then line doubled to 800x480, making the final character size 10x20.

-Fastforward to the modern day: the most common desktop monitor size is a 24" 1080p (or 20.9" wide and 11.8" tall); keeping approximate apparent size the same...
+Fast-forward to the modern day: the most common desktop monitor size is a 24" 1080p (or 20.9" wide and 11.8" tall); keeping approximate apparent size the same...

 ```
 80 / 8 * 20.9 = 209 cols